Drift tests#

 Returns:

-The pvalue of KS test
+The test result.

 Return type:

-giskard.testing.test_drift_prediction_psi(model: SuiteInput | BaseModel | None = None, actual_dataset: SuiteInput | Dataset | None = None, reference_dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, max_categories: SuiteInput | int | None = 10, threshold: SuiteInput | float | None = 0.2, psi_contribution_percent: SuiteInput | float | None = 0.2, debug: SuiteInput | bool | None = False) GiskardTestMethod[source]#
+giskard.testing.test_drift_prediction_psi(model: SuiteInput | BaseModel | None = None, actual_dataset: SuiteInput | Dataset | None = None, reference_dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, max_categories: SuiteInput | int | None = 10, threshold: SuiteInput | float | None = 0.2, psi_contribution_percent: SuiteInput | float | None = 0.2) GiskardTestMethod[source]ΒΆ

-Test if the PSI score between the reference and actual datasets is below the threshold for the classification labels predictions
+Test if the PSI score between the reference and actual datasets is below the threshold for the classification labels predictions.

 Parameters: